Archana Puran Singh: In television

 She also directed sitcoms like Jaane Bhi Do Paaro and Nehle Pe Dehla and produced Samne Wali Khidki.

 In 2005, she was a contestant in the dance reality show Nach Baliye 1, in which she participated with her husband, Parmeet Sethi; they were eliminated in the sixth episode.
 In 2006, she and her husband hosted another dance reality show Jhalak Dikhhla Jaa (season 1).

-Thereafter, she appeared as a judge on comedy shows, including Sony TV India's Comedy Circus.
-She appeared as a judge in Comedy Circus (season 1) (2006) and Comedy Circus (season 2) (2008).
-In January 2008, she hosted Kaho Na Yaar Hai on Star Plus, along with her husband, Parmeet Sethi.
-With the end of Comedy Circus (season 2) in September 2008, it was followed by another show, Comedy Circus – Kaante Ki Takkar.
-After Comedy Circus – Kaante Ki Takkar, she was the judge of Comedy Circus – Teen Ka Tadka, Comedy Circus Ke Superstar, Comedy Circus Ka Jadoo, Jubilee Comedy Circus, Comedy Circus Ke Taansen, Comedy Ka Naya Daur, Kahaani Comedy Circus Ki, Comedy Circus Ke Ajoobe, and Comedy Circus Ke Mahabali.
-She appeared in SAB TV's The Great Indian Family Drama as Begum Paro.
+Thereafter, she appeared as a judge on comedy shows, including Sony Entertainment Television's Comedy Circus.
+In 2015, she appeared in SAB TV's The Great Indian Family Drama as Begum Paro.

 In 2019, she entered as the judge in The Kapil Sharma Show.
 In 2019, she acted as Lakhan's mother, Paramjeet, in SAB TV serial, My Name Ijj Lakhan opposite her real life husband, Parmeet Sethi.